 Ber Juan Park

-Nearly 7 acres located at 10th and Wakefield make up Breuer Park, which offers a playground area, softball field, and a football/soccer field.
+Nearly 7 acres located at 10th and Wakefield make up Breuer, which offers a playground, softball field, and a football/soccer field.

-2.2 acres that cover a portion of the old Rolla Fairgrounds site at the intersection of Kings highway (Business 63) and Fairgrounds Road, Buehler Park offers a pavilion / picnic shelter, playground equipment, and a football / soccer field.
+4.12 acres cover a portion of the old Rolla Fairgrounds site at the intersection of Kings highway (Business 63) and Fairgrounds Road.
+Buehler Park offers a pavilion/picnic shelter, playground equipment, and a dog park.

 An undeveloped park of just under 1 acre in size, located on Casey Lane.

-Coventry is a spacious, 13 acre park lying along Coventry Drive, bordering Burgher Branch in eastern Rolla.
-It's amenities include a playground area, basketball court, football / soccer field, and 2 softball fields.
+Coventry is a spacious, nearly 15 acre park lying along Coventry Drive, bordering Burgher Branch in eastern Rolla.
+Amenities include a playground area, basketball court, football/soccer field, and 2 softball fields.

 Deer Crossing Park

 Undeveloped park with .85 acres of land on Lanning Lane.